-Spring is in the air, which means it’s time for IXL’s annual Spring Learning Showdown!
-Encourage a month of learning by challenging your class to answer as many questions as they can for the chance to win a pizza party.
-The contest kicks off on April 1!
+Get excited: It’s almost time for IXL’s annual Spring Learning Showdown!
+Encourage your class to make next month one for the record books by answering as many questions as they can for the chance to win a pizza party.
+The fun begins April 1!

 Eligibility: All participating classrooms must register online by April 30 by completing the form here.
-Eligible registrations should include an accurate IXL username–IXL is not responsible for incorrect or incomplete registrations.
-Classrooms must be part of an active IXL site, special, or classroom subscription at a public or private elementary, middle, or high school.
+Eligible registrations should include an accurate IXL username—IXL is not responsible for incorrect or incomplete registrations.
+Classrooms must be part of an active IXL site, special, or classroom subscription, or on an active classroom trial, at a public or private elementary, middle, or high school.
 Classrooms must have a minimum class size of 10 students.

-Determination of winners: IXL will select the three Pre-K–4th grade classrooms, three 5th–8th grade classrooms, and three 9th–12th grade classrooms (9 classrooms total) that have completed the most average questions per student on IXL between April 1, 2018, at 12:01 am (PST) and April 30, 2018, at 11:59 pm (PST).
-Winners will be announced on May 6, 2018.
+Determination of winners: IXL will select the ten Pre-K–4th grade classrooms, ten 5th–8th grade classrooms, and ten 9th–12th grade classrooms (30 classrooms total) that have completed the most average questions per student on IXL between April 1, 2020, at 12:01 am (PST) and April 30, 2020, at 11:59 pm (PST).
+Winners will be announced on May 8, 2020.
 Questions in all subjects on the classroom’s subscription (math, language arts, science, social studies, and Spanish) will be counted.
-Questions completed as part of a trial will not be eligible.
 For students in grades PK–4, questions in all grade levels will be counted.
 For students in grades 5–8, only questions from grade 3 and above are eligible, while for students in grades 9–12, only questions in grade 7 and above will be counted.
 Skills that are repeated after they have been mastered once during the contest period will not be counted.
 No more than 50 questions answered by one student in a single skill (prior to reaching a score of 100) will be eligible.
 Each student must master (reach a SmartScore of 100 in) at least 3 skills during the contest period in order to have their questions counted.
 The total number of eligible problems completed will be divided by the total number of students in each class as of their entry date.
 In the event of a tie, the classroom with the higher percentage of correctly answered eligible questions will win.
 This contest is intended to encourage students to practice and gain confidence in their skills; any practice that does not conform to the spirit of the contest will be eliminated at IXL’s discretion.

-Prizes: Nine classrooms (three from each grade band) will receive a $250 Visa gift card.
+Prizes: Thirty classrooms (ten from each grade band) will receive a $250 Visa gift card.

 For the full rules, please click here.